realtouseef/techanaut/README.md

 - [x] GSC is crying about `cannot reach robots.txt`
 - [x] fix the main page image when shared on fb
 - [x] The image that shows up when you share the site on facebook/messenger is not working.
+- [x] put a key in `TwoArticlesUnderArticle`

 ## Can't be complete

 - [ ] add `rel=sponsor` to the `anchor tag` inside `h6` aka. view price button (returns every link of the post -- cant put `rel-sponsor` to linking to other articles)

 - [ ] Add table of content (can't find the correct the content type for it, a bit confusing)

+- [ ] create a breadcrump (created by didn't like the overall design of it and the placement then deleted.)